12 Best Tofino Campsites For Your Tofino Camping Trip

 Tenting isn't offered here, but RV hookup is available, and you can rent an RV if needed.
 In place of tent camping, you can stay in cozy and rustic log cabins.
 These well-equipped cabins are perfect for those who want to experience staying in nature with more amenities than you would get when tenting.
 It's also a good choice for those visiting during times when rain is likely.

-Each cabin includes a fireplace, fully-equipped kitchen, lounge with TV, bathroom, and deck, plus bedrooms with twin and queen beds.
+Each cabin includes a fireplace, a fully-equipped kitchen, and a lounge with a TV.
+Bedrooms have twin and queen beds, with either en-suite or shared bathrooms.
 Some cabins also have hot tubs and barbecues.
 Free wifi is accessible in each cabin.
-Pets are welcome for a fee and will be treated to towels, blankets, and food/water dishes.
+Pets are welcome for a fee and will be treated to towels, blankets, and food and water dishes.

 The resort also features a playground and a coffee shop.
 If you want to travel light or are short on time, a cabin stocking service is offered.
 Simply provide your shopping list in advance, and staff will purchase your items, stocking them in your cabin ready for your arrival.